utexas-public-history/tower/_posts/2016-05-01-06-mcquisition-armed-civilians.md

     </script>
   </div>
   <p class="caption">
-    Allen Crum talks about his experience storming the Tower with police officers on the local news.
-Video clip courtesy of the <a href="http://bit.ly/1OeyhrY">Texas Archive of the Moving Image</a>.
+    Allen Crum talks about his experience storming the Tower with police officers on the local news. <span class="credit">Video clip courtesy of the <a href="http://bit.ly/1OeyhrY">Texas Archive of the Moving Image</a></span>
   </p>
 </div>